 CMI does not have one value used for the entire company.
 Cummins has a "true cost of water tool" that captures extra costs associated with water use such as energy, maintenance, chemicals, etc., sites can use it to determine their direct cost of water for their site.
-We are in the process of integrating risk factors for each site into this tool services classified as low water impact used to classify low Primary reason for not classifying any of your current products and/or services as low water impact Please explain No, and we do not plan to address this within the next two years <not Applicable></not Judged to be unimportant, explanation provided We deem all use of water as important; therefore, we want to encourage innovative thinking and efficient use of water regardless of the use or facility type.
-Cummins expects all facilities to be efficient in their use of water and teaches through the Environmental Champion program to manage using a hierarchical approach to drive towards elimination of use if possible.
+We are in the process of integrating risk factors for each site into this tool as well.